I feel the title does not convey the meaning of the article:

-Many years ago, I moved from Big Town Vancouver to Small Town Sudbury.
-Different province, and different services for DeafBlind, it was my first contract with Intervenor Services.
+Many years ago, I moved from Big Town Vancouver to Small Town Ontario.
+Different province, and different services for Deaf-Blind, it was my first contract with Intervenor Services.
 I had 4 hours of intervenor services a week, as a start.

-Anyways, I was working at three different jobs (the only time I ever had three such jobs), and my wife was, maybe, 7 month pregnant with our first boy.
+To start the story, I was working at three different jobs (the only time I ever had three jobs using three different skill sets), and my wife was, maybe, 7 month pregnant with our first boy.

 I booked an intervenor for a doctor appointment.
 It was not my usual day or time, but I really needed to see a doctor.
 Why and what for?
 Looking back, I can’t recall!

-I had arranged with the intervenor to pick me up after my morning shift, and we would drive to the doctors, then he would drive me to my tutoring job.
+I had arranged with the intervenor to pick me up after my morning shift, and then we would drive to the doctors, then we would drive to my tutoring job.
 I worked as a Back of House associate at the Zellers store, my doctor and client were close by in a different part of town.
-A drive of about 30 minutes or so.
+A drive of about 30 minutes or less.

 The intervenor, I will call Kelly, because that is a gender neutral name, picked me up at the right time and place.
 As we left the parking lot I told Kelly that I changed my mind and did not want to see the doctor, instead we would go do some food shopping.

-Kelly’s response was: “I cancelled a client to take you to see the doctor.
+Kelly’s response was, incredulous: “I cancelled a client to take you to see the doctor.
 Doctor appointments take priority.
 And you want to drop the doctor to go shopping?!”

 Kelly’s response, again, was: “I cancelled a client for you to see a doctor.”